-Further limitations of both genotypic and phenotypic assays include lack of uniform quality assurance testing for all available assays, relatively high cost, and insensitivity to minor viral species.
-Despite being present, drug-resistant viruses that constitute less than 10% to 20% of the circulating virus population will probably not be detected by commercially available assays.
-This limitation is important because after drugs exerting selective pressure on drug-resistant populations are discontinued, a wild-type virus often re-emerges as the predominant population in the plasma.
+Limitations of both genotypic and phenotypic assays include lack of uniform quality assurance testing for all available assays, relatively high cost, and insensitivity to minor viral species.
+Drug-resistant viruses that constitute less than 10% to 20% of the circulating virus population will probably not be detected by commercially available assays.
+This limitation is important to note because a wild-type virus often reemerges as the predominant population in the plasma after drugs that exert selective pressure on drug-resistant populations are discontinued.
 As a consequence, the proportion of virus with resistance mutations decreases to below the 10% to 20% threshold.
 12-14 In the case of some drugs, this reversion to predominantly wild-type virus can occur in the first 4 to 6 weeks after the drugs are discontinued.
 Prospective clinical studies have shown that despite this plasma reversion, re-initiation of the same ARV agents (or those sharing similar resistance pathways) is usually associated with early drug failure, and that the virus present at failure is derived from previously archived resistant virus.
-15 Therefore, resistance testing is of greatest value when performed before or within 4 weeks after drugs are discontinued (AII).
-Because resistant virus may persist in the plasma of some patients for longer periods of time, resistance testing done 4 to 6 weeks after discontinuation of drugs may still detect mutations.
+Therefore, resistance testing is most valuable when performed before or within 4 weeks after drugs are discontinued (AII).
+Because resistant virus may persist longer in the plasma of some patients, resistance testing done 4 to 6 weeks after discontinuation of drugs may still detect mutations.
 However, the absence of detectable resistance in such patients must be interpreted with caution when designing subsequent ARV regimens.